Michael Kismet is a freelance writer and a committed gamer. Odds are he'll keel over one day with a video game controller in his hands.

 An amazing job done by Bethesda, the software company that developed it, Skyrim is an open world, free-roaming game where you can choose the way you want to play.
 Within the game's amazing story are main quest lines that aid in game progression, but you can simply choose to spend hours doing side quests, mining, gathering, hunting, and immersing yourself in its expansive world.

 When I first started playing Skyrim, I was so distracted by how real the visuals were that I continually missed important dialogue.
 Everything from the characters to the castles and even the dragons were graphically breathtaking.
 I feel I must warn you that there is a massive storyline in Skyrim that will keep you distracted from the outside world for possibly weeks and months—it's that addictive.

 Aside from minor bugs and game freezes, The Elder Scrolls: Skyrim will remain at the top of my list for the foreseeable future.
 If you were only able to pick one RPG title this year, make it Skyrim.

 2. Mass Effect 2

 The character designs are excellent.
-I love the characters and their individual personal history and back stories.
-Another great aspect to this game is that you could either be a Paragon or Renegade, this involves the player making choices that raise their status as either one, which affects the storyline.
+I love the characters and their individual personal history and backstories.
+Another great aspect of this game is that you could either be a Paragon or Renegade; this involves the player making choices that raise their status as either one, which affects the storyline.
 I enjoy the fact that you get to choose your own path.